Gleb-Zaslavsky/KiThe/README.md

  When install as executable:
   CLI instrument to solve some of the heat-mass transfer, combustion, chemical engeneering problems.
 Now available:
   * BVP solver for gas phase steady-state combustion/plug-flow with constant mass velocity BVP problem
-  * IVP problem for multiple solid state kinetic models with constant or linear increasing temperature pretty GUI menues:
+  * IVP problem for multiple solid state kinetic models with constant or linear increasing temperature.

+  pretty GUI menues:
     * Main menu
     * Menu for gas phase steady-state combustion/plug-flow with constant mass velocity BVP problem;